MichalOpoka/ecfr/cfr/title-09-Animals-Animal-Products/chapter-I-Animal-Plant-Health-Inspection-Service-Department-Agriculture/subchapter-C-Interstate-Transportation-Animals-Including-Poultry-Animal-Products/part-78-Brucellosis/subpart-A-General-Provisions/section-78.1.md

 *Confirmatory test.* A follow-up test to verify any official test results.
 Confirmatory tests include the standard tube test, the Rivanol test, the complement fixation test (CF), the fluorescence polarization assay (FP assay), the particle concentration fluorescence immunoassay (PCFIA), the semen plasma test, and the standard plate test.

-*Dairy cattle.* All cattle, regardless of age or sex or current use, that are of a breed(s) used to produce milk or other dairy products for human consumption, including, but not limited to, Ayrshire, Brown Swiss, Holstein, Jersey, Guernsey, Milking Shorthorn, and Red and Whites.
+*Dairy cattle.* All cattle, regardless of age or sex or current use, that are of a breed(s) or offspring of a breed used to produce milk or other dairy products for human consumption, including, but not limited to, Ayrshire, Brown Swiss, Holstein, Jersey, Guernsey, Milking Shorthorn, and Red and Whites.

 *Designated epidemiologist.* An epidemiologist selected by the State animal health official and the Veterinarian in Charge to perform the functions required.
 The regional epidemiologist and the APHIS brucellosis staff must concur in the selection and appointment of the designated epidemiologist.